-In reading this great Mesopotamian Epic, we first encounter our hero, king Gilgamesh, plagued by dreams and haunted by the prospect of dying a forgotten man.
+In reading the earliest known great Mesopotamian Epic, we first encounter our hero, king Gilgamesh, plagued by dreams and haunted by the prospect of dying a forgotten man.
 Gilgamesh, the Apollonian counterpart to his Dionysian friend and comrade, Enkidu, is given immense power over the city of Uruk.
 As the “shepherd of the city,” his agency is to distinguish the light from the dark, to give grounds to the knowledge of good and evil, and to lead the people.
 However, he requires knowledge in order to lead the people.
 Without this knowledge, the city of Uruk is like a ship without a rudder.
 Therefore, Gilgamesh sets out on a quest to attain knowledge.

 When we first meet Gilgamesh in the Epic he is unsatisfied.
 He has become morbid.
-All he can think about are the bodies of the men that float in the river outside the city, knowing that one day this too will be his fate.
+All he can do is think about the dead bodies of men floating in the river outside his city, knowing that one day this too will be his fate.
 He has not yet embraced his amor fati because he is afraid of death.
 His fear is of dying alone and forgotten, because he cannot even remember the history of his forefathers.
 Why would anyone remember Gilgamesh?
-Like King Solomon in Ecclesiastes or Hamlet, Gilgamesh has become depressed at the thought of nothing new under the sun.
+Like Solomon in Ecclesiastes or Shakespeare’s Hamlet, Gilgamesh has is filled with ennui at the thought of nothing new being under the sun.